lucb31/game-engine-go/README.md

 - Feedback for day is missing completely.
 Really hard to tell

 # Fog of war
-- Smoothen fog of war tiles
 - Maximum density forest: Not random but fixed distance between trees
     - Hitbox of tree only on stump to create 2.5D effect
     - Render player behind trees

-# Performance improvements
-- Temporarily disable skybox now that we have Fog of war

 ## Bugs
 - Death animation not playing correctly when castle dies